fdmsantos/moving-average/Readme.md

 ## Add new Input Type

-The moving average app uses Strategy Design Pattern to add new input type.
+The moving average app uses the Strategy Design Pattern to add new input type.
-If you want add new input type like csv, yaml, xml, ... you need do the follow.
+If you want add a new input type like csv, yaml, xml, ... you need to do the following.
-**Example**: Lets add csv input type
+**Example**: Let's add csv input type

 1. Create a file (CsvReader.py) in src/Input
-2. In this file you need create a Class which extends InputAbstract Class
+2. In this file, you need to create a Class which extends InputAbstract Class
-3. When extends InputAbstract class, you need implement the method read.
-This method receive filename and need return a dict
+3. When extends InputAbstract class, you need to implement the method read.
+This method receives filename and returns a dict
 4. Create EXTENSIONS Constant with all file extensions will use the new input type.
 For this case is .csv.
-If you want implement yml, you can use .yml or .yaml
+If you want to implement yml, you can use .yml or .yaml
 5. Use [JsonReader](src/input/JsonReader.py) as example
-6. In get_reader_class method from [Events Factory class](src/events/Factory.py), you need add the new input type.
-Don't forget import
+6. In get_reader_class method from [Events Factory class](src/events/Factory.py), you need to add the new input type.
+Don't forget the import

 ```python
 def get_reader_class(filename):